Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/tutorial-azure-security.md

 ---
-title: Tutorial – Utilizar o Centro de Segurança do Azure para VMs do Linux no Azure | Microsoft Docs
+title: Tutorial-usar a central de segurança do Azure para VMs do Linux no Azure
 description: Neste tutorial, vai aprender sobre as funcionalidades do Centro de Segurança do Azure para ajudar a proteger as suas máquinas virtuais do Linux no Azure.
 services: virtual-machines-linux
 documentationcenter: virtual-machines